I don't own these characters; Disney does.

-"Charmer," Kyoko said with a smile and she leaned in for another kiss, which lasted almost a minute.
+Kyoko smiled back.
+"Charmer."
+She leaned in for another kiss, which lasted almost a minute.

 "I do try.
-Here, this is your gift," Shego said while handing Kyoko the small box that she was holding.
+Here, this is your gift."
+Shego handed Kyoko the small box she held.

 Kyoko turned her attention to the small box and gently took it from Shego's grip.
 She looked at Shego curiously as she began taking the wrapping paper off it.
 Shego had to resist the urge of tearing the paper off, even though she had put skill she did not even know she had into applying the grass and gold paper.
 Kyoko gave her a smirk, knowing how badly her slow paced teased Shego.
 Once Kyoko was finally done, she gasped in surprise.
 It was the golden triangle earrings.

 "How did you…?"
 Kyoko asked in a low tone.
 Her eyes asked the question much better than she did.
-How in the hell could her financially strapped girlfriend brought her those lovely earrings?
+How in the hell could her financially strapped girlfriend buy her those lovely earrings?

 "Nothing's too good for my girl," Shego remarked, reaching up to caress Kyoko's soft cheek.
 "Do you like them?"

-"You know I do," the college student answered in an awed tone.
-She removed the jewelry from the box and tried putting them on, but her hands were shaking from joy.
-She was so overwhelmed that her beloved would do such a thing, buying her something that was well out of her budget.
+"You know I do," she answered in an awed tone.
+She removed the jewelry from the box and tried putting them on, but her hands shook from joy.
+She was so overwhelmed her beloved did such a thing, buying her something that was well out of her budget.

 "Thank you."
 Kyoko gave her girlfriend a kiss.
 "I love you."

-"I love you too," Shego answered with a small smile.
-She also loved that she was not asked about how she had gotten those earrings because she knew that Kyoko would not approve.
+Shego also loved that she was not asked about how she had gotten those earrings.
 It had been quite the adventure, but Kyoko would never approve.
 She had been surprised by how easy it was, but she planned it all out, scouted it, and it went off without a hitch.
-She had cut the rather simple alarm to the jewelry store and go in when it was closed to swipe the earrings as long with a few other items that she had been able to sell on the street; she guessed that it paid to know her city well like she did because she knew right where to go to get rid of the stolen goods really quick.
+She had cut the rather simple alarm to the high-end jewelry store, swiping the earrings along with a few other items she had been able to sell on the street.
+She guessed it paid to know her city as well as she did.
+She knew just where to go to get rid of the stolen goods really quick.

 After doing "jobs," she typically had money to waste and she liked wasting it on Kyoko.
 It made her feel good to see her girl smile at her.
-It made her feel outstanding knowing that she could offer Kyoko things like a responsible adult could.
+It made her feel outstanding knowing she could offer Kyoko things like a responsible adult could.
 It made her feel fantastic being able to stand on her own and not need her brothers' help in any way, shape, or form.
 It helped that she got an adrenaline rush when she did jobs.
 It was even better than the rush she used to get fighting villains.